Xirez/Rasplind/README.md

 https://twitter.com/RobinAsplind

 Or have a look here if this interests you, I will try to update GitHub daily.
+>Day 9:
+>Started work on a more "realistic" application.
+Realistic in this case meening that it looks good(as good i can make it without spending ages) but also working after best practice and making it run smooth.

 >Day 8:
 >Continuing learning about more complex parts about React.
 Higher order components, lifecyckles, prop types, ref and different ref types..
 Phew!